mnemnion/JLpeg.jl/Plans.md

 the idea bearable, but this is a separate VM, or program really, which reparses changes to a parser Expr to see when they remain valid to the specified Grammar.
 Crucial for getting rid of Treesitter.

+### Suspend the VM

+I've been thinking about parsing streams, and this would require a change to the semantics of hitting the end of input.
+Our "forward" patterns all check for end of input and return `false`, but we could have a version of the VM that checks for this condition on fails and suspends parsing, such that it can be renewed on more input or told that there is no more, at which point a final pass/fail judgement is issued.